 So how can you create realistic human reactions, the kind that make characters leap off the pages and satisfy the expectations of audiences?

-Solution: Get the Free Character Template for Scrivener
+Get the Free Character Profile Designed for Scrivener

 I’ll show you how to replace Scrivener’s basic Character Sketch with a dynamic development tool, one you can use to profile protagonists and antagonists.